 Grip M-PRO

 The M-PRO also has a Low Fuel Motorsport collaboration version – the M-PRO LFM – which is essentially the same glove with LFM branding at $77.
-If you race on LFM, it’s a nice touch.
-If you don’t, the standard M-PRO is identical in terms of performance.
+Racing on LFM makes the collaboration version worth a look.
+Outside that platform, the standard M-PRO performs identically.

 - Upgraded silicone grip patterns